AI Search Visibility Metrics: The Numbers That Actually Matter

 Metrics That Sound Important but Do Not Matter Yet

 AI referral conversion rate.
 In theory this tells you how valuable AI-referred visitors are compared to other channels.
 In practice, the sample sizes are too small for most businesses to draw any conclusion.
 A brand getting 30 visits per month from Perplexity cannot meaningfully calculate a conversion rate from that channel.
 The number will swing from 0 to 20 percent month over month based on a handful of conversions.
 Report it if you have the volume.
-Ignore it if you don’t.
+Ignore it if you do not.

 “AI search traffic” as a standalone metric.
 Same problem.
 Most AI interactions do not produce a click.
 The traffic you can see from AI referrals is a fraction of the total influence.
 Treating AI referral traffic as the primary metric for AI search performance is like measuring a billboard campaign by counting the people who pulled over to take a photo of the billboard.
 The impact is in the exposure, not the click.

 Composite “AI readiness scores” from tool vendors.
-These score your content on factors like structure, schema markup, and entity clarity, then produce a single number that implies your content is or isn’t optimized for AI.
+These score your content on factors like structure, schema markup, and entity clarity, then produce a single number that implies your content is or is not optimized for AI.
 The underlying factors are real.
 The composite score is arbitrary.
 Your schema markup could be perfect and your content could still be invisible to ChatGPT because ChatGPT does not use schema markup in its retrieval.
 A score that blends relevant and irrelevant signals into one number is not a metric.
 It is a sales tool.

 Building a Reporting Cadence That Sticks